WertArt Capital pursues a long-term, value-oriented investment approach. Our investments have an average holding period between

 2. Value traps: Companies whose valuations appear favorable, but whose business is in permanent decline.
 A good example is Sears Holdings.
 The company appeared to be attractively valued for years due to its freehold real estate portfolio.
 However, the actual retail business was in permanent decline.
 The company had to file for chapter 11 in late 2018.

-Such investments can not always be avoided as investing by definition is also associated with uncertainty.
-The decisive factor is therefore to be right in the majority of investment decisions.
+Such investments can not always be avoided as investing by definition is associated with uncertainty.
+The decisive factor is therefore to be right in the majority of investment decision making.

 Benedikt Olesch is Managing Partner of WA Capital GmbH

 "My first activity in the stock market dates back to the mid-nineties.
 Investing has become a passion over the years, enabling continuous learning from many different disciplines.

 After studying business administration at the University of Mannheim in 2007 and a brief stop at a family office in London, my professional career started in the portfolio management at PGIM in Munich.
 In doing so, I was part of the management of a fund that carried out a wide range of real estate transactions in the Asia-Pacific region for institutional investors.
 During my five-year tenure, I received extensive training in investment management and key insights into the decision-making processes of institutional investors.

 In 2013, I completed the CFA Charterholder.
 Also in 2013, I made the decision to devote myself fully to the analysis of listed companies again.
 Since I did not see any way to manage external capital at the time, I focused on writing investment analysis and managing my personal funds.
 Between 2013 and 2018, I published more than 50 analyzes.
 Looking back, I was able to continuously develop my investment process.